 Some 6-year-olds are good at sports or music.
 My 6-year-old is good at catching everyone else’s cold.
-Since elementary school is only slightly more germ-filled than a petri dish, my kid has caught a lot of colds this school year.
+Since primary school is only slightly more germ-filled than a petri dish, my kid has caught a lot of colds this school year.
 Practically speaking that means he’s missed 15 days of school.
 And it’s only February.
 If he gets a few more sinus infections or earaches, he’ll get a prize.
 Or so I wish.

 Truth be told, my kid is an awfully good patient.
 I work from home.
 But even when he’s sick in bed, I’m still able to get a lot of work done.
 I just plop him in front of a movie, cover him in a cosy blanket and the only time I’ll hear from him is when he needs refill on snacks or drinks.
 He’s a pretty low maintenance sick guy, totally content to hang quietly at home.
 Which is exactly the problem.

 Sure, sinus infections are no fun and strep can be painful, but other than that a sick day is pretty awesome.
 Who doesn’t want to spend a day at home, homework-free, eating hot soup and watching movies?
 No one.
 That’s who.
 Add in the paediatrician suggesting the kid needs milk shakes or other cold foods like ice cream and a sick day starts to sound like a pretty great holiday from school.
 I worry my kid won’t want to go back to school.

 I don’t want my kid to miserable just because he got sick, but I do want him to want to go back to school.
 So here’s a few tricks I use to take care of my sick kid without making a sick day seem better than school.

 1. We do homework.
 Okay, a little homework.
 I either ask my son’s teachers to email his homework for the day or I make some up of my own.
 We don’t do anything strenuous, but we do take time away from the iPad to do an educational project or craft.